-The 2.37-acre property, complete with panoramic mountain views, is the epitome of peaceful, and her clients wanted to dial that zen factor right up by turning it into the ultimate weekend family getaway to unplug and unwind.
+The 2.37-acre property, complete with panoramic mountain views, is the epitome of peace, and her clients wanted to dial that zen factor right up by turning it into the ultimate weekend family getaway to unplug and unwind.
 After meeting in college, Rhein says the creative couple started a successful production company together that now produces a number of popular documentaries and television shows.
 "With two little girls and a big family on both sides, we wanted to create a Shangri-La for the owners and their guests traveling from near and far," she tells MyDomaine.
 "Weekend getaways, family events, and holidays have this house bustling all year round.
-Any way to make it calm and soothing was the ultimate goal so that every visit is magical."
+Any way to make it calm and soothing was the ultimate goal so that every visit [would be] magical."

 The end result is a tranquil space where you can breathe and get away from it all.
-Ahead Rhein shares her style notes and the renovations that turned this house into a home.
+Ahead, Rhein shares her style notes and the renovations that turned this house into a home.

-Rhein's main goal was to ensure that everyone who enters it felt instantly at home and completely relaxed.
+Rhein's main goal was to ensure that everyone who entered it felt instantly at home and completely relaxed.
 "We wanted the owners and their guests to melt into the super-plush sofas and piles of pillows," she explains.
 This feeling is conjured in the heart of the house: the living room.
-It sits right in the center of the home and even opens out to the pool.
+It sits right in the center of the home, and even opens out to the pool.
 "Kicking back with a glass of wine in front of this fireplace is always a good idea," she adds.
 "Our favorite find was the vintage loomed wedding bench.
-A Moroccan tray turned it into the perfect coffee table and conversation piece."
+A Moroccan tray turned it into the perfect coffee table and a conversation piece."

 When selecting colors, Rhein wanted to match the natural aesthetic of Ojai.
-That meant lots of wood in the "hue of the indigenous trees" with white furniture to create a clean foundation.
+That meant lots of wood in the "hue of the indigenous trees," with white furniture to create a clean foundation.
 "We kept it fairly neutral throughout the home, adding some unexpected touches in each room," she notes.
 "Our clients are world travelers, and the subtle tones and styles from their favorite places inspired and influenced how we chose to decorate the space."

-The magic of this room is in the large arched windows that allow the warm Ojai light to fill the neutral space and bring the room to life.
+The magic of this room is in the large, arched windows that allow the warm Ojai light to fill the neutral space and bring the room to life.

-Her "modernized vintage" aesthetic fit in perfectly with the client's brief with a focus on sophistication and comfort.
+Her "modernized vintage" aesthetic fit in perfectly with the client's brief, with a focus on sophistication and comfort.
 "My passion has always been to recycle and repurpose well-made furniture to create a unique piece with lots of character," she says.
-"I am always, I mean, always, on the hunt for the next great find and curious to make a house a home that fits the personalities of the residents."
+"I am always—I mean always—on the hunt for the next great find, and curious to make a house a home that fits the personalities of the residents."